-Spending less, travelling more: was this one of your New Year’s resolutions?
+Spending less, travelling more: is this one of your New Year’s resolutions?

 Other great sites you should bookmark are Holiday Pirates where you can find last minute deals like £194pp including flights and a 7 nights stay at a 4 star hotel in Morocco.

 My other favourite site for finding cheap flight deals is Secret Flying.

 They have mastered the art of finding ‘error fares’ : fares that appear because of a glitch in the website of an OTA.
 Sometimes these fares are honoured and sometimes they are cancelled so you are taking a chance here.

 To give you an example, on the site you can find a return flight deal of $190 return from Johannesburg to Hong Kong and New York to Manila return from just $634 return!

 Another tip is to subscribe to the airlines newsletter (Or in the case of Ryanair, their twitter account) to be the first to know of any major sales.

 Plus if you haven’t read it already, checkout my guide to low cost airlines in Europe.